 Top 5 Junior Member Abstract Program winners notified

 The CAP22 Abstract Program is a competitive program sponsored by the College of American Pathologists.
 The program is designed to promote a broad range of research in pathology.
 It offers pathologists and research scientists the opportunity to present original research to their peers in a poster presentation format.
 Editors from the Archives of Pathology & Laboratory Medicine will evaluate submissions to this program.

 In addition, the CAP22 Abstract Program provides a unique opportunity for residents to enhance research skills, develop writing proficiency, gain practical experience at presenting their findings, and contribute to the literature and advancement of pathology.
 Accepted abstracts and case studies will be published as a Web-only supplement to the September 2022 issue of the Archives.
+While the CAP22 meeting will have a hybrid format, accepted authors will present their research as a physical poster at the meeting; an ePoster component will not be offered this year.
 CAP junior members who have their abstracts accepted are eligible for cash awards as part of the Top 5 Junior Member Abstract Program.

-Submissions to the CAP22 Abstract Program are currently being accepted.
-Click here to access the abstract program submission site.
+Submissions to the CAP22 Abstract Program are no longer being accepted.

 CAP22 Abstract Program Evaluation Criteria

 Abstracts will be evaluated on the following criteria:

 - Significance of the hypothesis